 I've worked in the Information Technology field for over 32 years.
 I currently work for The University of Texas at Tyler as an Access Control Analyst/Information Security Administrator.
 My job involves facilitating and administering access rights and security in PeopleSoft.

 In the past, I have worked as a Web Technologist / Webmaster and Senior Programmer Analyst for Christus Trinity Mother Frances (Formerly Trinity Mother Frances Hospitals & Clinics) and as a Programmer Analyst with The University of Texas Health Northeast (Formerly UT Health and Science Center) in Tyler.
 Also, for more than 20 years, I've personally designed and maintained numerous websites for a number of clients on the web.

 Before getting into Information Technology, I worked in the television broadcasting industry.
-My hobbies include woodworking, photography, kiteflying and motorcycling.
+I have a number of hobbies which include woodworking, photography and kiteflying.

 I feel that one of my biggest accomplishments in Information Technology was when I was highly involved in the Year 2000 Remediation of PC's and IBM Mainframes from 1996 through 2001.
 I had a well-known Year 2000 website full of information on how to test your PC and fix it if it wasn't Year 2000 compliant.
 Feel free to view the page here from my archives.
 I authored a short article "The Year 2000: are you a time traveler?".

 My writings were also published online at www.year2000.com and www.developer.com.
 I made Y2K presentations to many organizations.
 I was successful in remediating all of the PC's at the organization I worked for as well as numerous PC's across the USA and abroad.
 In March of 1996, I started this website with the hope of bringing some different perspectives to a drab internet.

 I hope you enjoy my corner of the World...
 Wide Web!